Realm of Bal-Kriav

 - Cari'phis, from the ice runes of Perge'khas - "Covenant Thieves"

-The rise of structure and order where there once was randomness and eternal change led to the Dawn War.
+The rise of structure and order where there once was randomness and eternal change led to the Creation War.
 It was a long war, impossible to conceive by those with finite life spans.
 A Covenant victory, it meant that everything outside of Chaos, the systems of Nawirrûs were here to stay.

-We start our voyage at Angvild isle, a place pulled into this world from Chaos in the Dawn War.
+We start our voyage at Angvild isle, a place pulled into this world from Chaos in the Creation War.
 Today, it is home to the Gimrune and other peoples of Engineen.
 The Engineens lay claim to inventing the first dirigibles.
 Travelling north from Angvild, we pass the former pirate haven Arrowoyn.
 A short travel north from this island we come upon the Bone Rigs.
 These bone platforms serve as trade ports with Torvild's lich masters.
 Leaving the macabre rigs, we travel west to one of the marvels of the realm, the Sea Tunnel.
 By way of this otherworldly sea passage, ships can make a rapid journey to the far northwestern corner of Midrêth.